 What types of radiosondes are used by the NWS?

-NWS currently uses three types of GPS radiosondes:
+NWS currently uses two types of GPS radiosondes:

-NWS currently uses three types of GPS radiosondes:
+NWS currently uses two types of GPS radiosondes:

 RS92-NGP built by Vaisala

-The Mark IIA Radiosonde is being phased out of the NWS weather balloon network and this effort will be completed in early 2015.
+Note: The Mark IIA Radiosonde was phased out of the NWS weather balloon network in early 2015.

 NWS sounding - A virtual tour on preparing and launching a NWS GPS radiosonde.

 Network Maps - Maps showing station locations of NWS offices that take radiosonde observations.

 If you have any questions on radiosondes, please send an email to firstname.lastname@example.org

 Back to the Upper-air Observations Main Page